Key tax factors for efficient cross-border business and investment involving United Kingdom.

 Capital gains realized on the disposal of shares are taxed, unless the 'substantial shareholding exemption' applies.
 This exemption applies if the following conditions are satisfied:

 Trading losses may usually be offset against the company's total profits for the year in which they arise, its total profits for the preceding year or carried forward for offset against the first available future profits of the same trade.
+From April 1, 2017 the offset of losses carried forward is restricted to 50 percent of profits.
+There is a GBP 5million allowance (per tax group) before the 50 percent restriction applies.
+Carried forward losses have also become eligible for surrender as group relief (see ‘Tax consolidation rules’ below) from that date with offset again restricted to 50 percent of profits.
 Losses carried forward do not expire unless the trade concerned ceases, but their use may be restricted as a result of a change in the company's ownership.
 Different rules apply to other categories of tax losses.

 Group relief for trading and certain other losses between resident group companies/branches.
 Losses in EU subsidiaries may be used in the UK in certain restrictive circumstances.